acol248/dash-pi/README.md

 Install the `picamera2` and `dotenv` python dependencies.
 The easiest way to achieve this, especially if this device will be dedicated to running as a dash camera, is to run:

-`sudo apt install python-picamera2` or `sudo apt install python3-picamera2`
+`sudo apt install python3-picamera2`

-`sudo apt install python-dotenv` or `sudo apt install python3-dotenv`
+`sudo apt install python3-dotenv`

+`sudo apt install python3-numpy`

+`sudo apt install opencv-python`

 ## Usage